These mobile design guidelines will help the app designers to churn out of the box apps.

 This includes typefaces, labels, and the buttons

-A consistent design across the mobile app to help users feel accustomed with the same
+A consistent mobile app design across the mobile app to help users feel accustomed to the same.

-The navigation and the color scheme should follow a similar design
+The navigation and the color scheme should follow a similar mobile app design

 Keep a close look at the elements and make sure they are not located too closely.
 The spacing matters in between every tap target so that users could not click the incorrect targets.

 Consider thumb and finger-friendly interactions in the mobile app

 Include natural thumb zone while developing the mobile app interface design